GaryIrick/conways-life/README.md

 # conways-life
-An implementation of Conway's game of life, built as a learning exercise for Node, React, and Redux2
+An implementation of Conway's game of life, built as a learning exercise for Node, React, and Redux